grab/engineering-blog/_posts/2022-02-18-exposing-kafka-cluster.md

 We also configured all brokers with an additional listener on port `9094/tcp` that advertises the brokers by:

-*   Their shared private name `kafka.grab`
+*   Their shared private name `kafka.grab`.
-*   Their distinct TCP ports previously set up on the NLB's dedicated listeners
+*   Their distinct TCP ports previously set up on the NLB's dedicated listeners.

 ```
 $ kcat -L -b 10.0.0.1:9094